Ubuntu Server Hardening Checklist for Production Use

-A newly installed Ubuntu server has SSH on port 22 with password authentication enabled, every common port exposed to the internet, and no automatic security updates configured.
-Any server connected to the internet will be scanned and attacked within minutes of going live.
-Automated bots probe for weak SSH credentials, exploit known vulnerabilities in default packages, and attempt to relay spam through misconfigured mail servers.
-The default configuration tolerates all of this.
+A newly installed Ubuntu server arrives with SSH running on port 22, password authentication enabled, and most network ports exposed to the internet.
+Any server connected online becomes a target within minutes.
+Automated bots scan continuously for weak SSH credentials, known vulnerabilities in default packages, and misconfigured services that can be exploited.
+The default configuration tolerates all of this without resistance.

-This checklist covers the steps that prevent the common attack vectors before any web application touches the network.
+This checklist covers the steps that close those gaps before any web application touches the network.
 It applies to Ubuntu 22.04 LTS and 24.04 LTS on bare metal, VPS, or cloud instances.
-No third-party tools are required — everything uses packages from the standard Ubuntu repositories.
-The order matters: SSH hardening first, then firewall, then everything else.
-Skipping the SSH hardening steps risks locking yourself out when the firewall is enabled.
+Everything uses standard Ubuntu repository packages.
+The order matters: SSH hardening first, firewall second, then everything else.
+Skipping SSH hardening before enabling the firewall risks locking yourself out.

 Before You Start: Access and Prerequisites

-You need a non-root user account with sudo access before touching any hardening.
+You need a non-root user account with sudo access before touching any hardening steps.
 If you are already logged in as root, create a deploy user first.
 You also need console access or IPMI access to the server in case you lock yourself out during configuration.
-Finally, set aside at least 30 minutes of uninterrupted time.
-Make changes in a staging environment first if you have one.
+Set aside at least 30 minutes of uninterrupted time.
+Apply changes in a staging environment first if you have one available.

 The assumption throughout this guide is that you are starting with a default Ubuntu installation with no existing hardening applied.
-If you are working on a server that already has some configuration, audit the current state before applying the steps below.
+If you are working on a server that already has some configuration in place, audit the current state before applying the steps below.

 # Check current SSH configuration